 When depth_refinement_flag[ nuh_layer_id ] is equal to 1, the following ordered steps apply:

-The derivation process for disparity sample array as specified in subclause H.8.5.4.2 is invoked with the luma locations xC, yC, the disparity vector mvDisp, the view identifier refViewIdx, the variable nPSW equal to nCS, the variable nPSH equal to nCS, the variable nSubBlkW equal to nCS, and the variable nSubBlkH equal to nCS, as the inputs, and the output is the array disparitySamples of size (nCS)x(nCS).
+The derivation process for disparity sample array as specified in subclause H.8.5.4.2 is invoked with the luma locations xC, yC, the disparity vector mvDisp, the view identifier refViewIdx, the variable nPSW equal to nCS, the variable nPSH equal to nCS, the variable nSubBlkW equal to nCS, the variable nSubBlkH equal to nCS, and the variable splitFlag equal to 0, as the inputs, and the output is the array disparitySamples of size (nCS)x(nCS).

 The horizontal component of the disparity vector mvRefinedDisp[ 0 ] is set equal to disparitySamples[ 0 ][ 0 ].